 We provide profiles on all board candidates to our members in statement mailings, on our website and in our branches.
 Voting is held at every branch and online.
-The Governance and Human Resource Committee reviewed the electoral process in 2012 and recommended changes to the board for implementation in the 2013 election:
+The Governance and Human Resource Committee reviewed the electoral process in 2012 and the changes below were approved by the board and implemented.
+Further refinement of the process took place in 2014.

-- · The total number of candidates is limited to twice the number of available positions. - Candidate selection criteria are based on skills and competencies key to the continued success of the credit union. - The Board Nominating Committee is made up of members of the board's Governance and Human Resource Committee, two Community Council representatives and an independent advisor from the private sector. - · Amended candidate eligibility prevents sitting Members of the Legislative Assembly from running for the board. - · Candidates provide responses to four questions, in addition to other background materials, which are then made available so members can get a better understanding of where they stand on key issues. - · Amended campaigning policy allows for the use of social media by candidates.
+- · The total number of candidates is limited to twice the number of available positions. - · Candidate selection criteria are based on skills and competencies key to the continued success of the credit union.

+- The Board Nominating Committee is made up of members of the board's Governance and Human Resource Committee, two Community Council representatives and an independent advisor from the private sector. - · Candidates provide responses to four questions in addition to other background materials, which are then made available so members can get a better understanding of where they stand on key issues. - · Amended campaigning policy allows for the use of social media by candidates. - Each candidate is interviewed by the Nominating Committee to confirm the candidate's skills and competencies match those required by the organization going forward.